SethMinor/Torus-ODE/README.md

 > This function computes the total energy of a system of vortices; it also returns classical, quantum and surface curvature contributions.

 ## *plotwrapped.m*
-> A MATLAB function to okit data wrapped on the surface of a torus nicely.
+> A MATLAB function to plot data wrapped on the surface of a torus nicely (based on MATLAB's `wrapToPi` command).